RishabhNandan/log-in-page/README.md

-# CMP Degree College Student Admission Portal login page
+# Student Admission Portal login page

 ## Overview
-This is a simple front-end web project designed for the student admission portal of **C.M.P Degree College**.
+This is a simple front-end web project designed for the student admission portal.
 It features a clean and responsive login interface where students can enter their credentials (Username & Password) to access the portal.

 ## Technologies Used
 - **HTML**